GevorgyanSam/SpyBird/README.md

 ## Build

-_After installing project and its dependencies we need to build application_
+_After setting up the database, we need to build the application_

 1. _Create Storage Link_
     `php artisan storage:link`